 Another way to maximize your adulting is to make sure you’re getting the most out of your financial accounts.
-Consider SoFi Money, where there are no account fees and users have access to 55,000 ATMs completely fee-free.
-Plus, SoFi Money allows account holders to save, spend, and earn rewards all in one place—so things like budgeting and managing your expenses are seamless.
+Consider SoFi Checking and Savings, where there are no account fees and users have access to 55,000 ATMs completely fee-free.
+Plus, SoFi Checking and Savings allows account holders to save, spend, and earn rewards all in one place—so things like budgeting and managing your expenses are seamless.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.

 SoFi members with direct deposit can earn up to 1.25% annual percentage yield (APY) interest on all account balances in their Checking and Savings accounts (including Vaults).
 Members without direct deposit will earn 0.70% APY on all account balances in their Checking and Savings accounts (including Vaults).
 Interest rates are variable and subject to change at any time.
 Rate of 1.25% APY is current as of 4/5/2022.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet